 8. An institution with part time and adjunct faculty has employment policies and practices which provide for their orientation, oversight, evaluation, and professional development.
 The institution provides opportunities for integration of part time and adjunct faculty into the life of the institution.
 SH SH 62 9.
 The institution has a sufficient number of staff with appropriate qualifications to support the effective educational, technological, physical, and administrative operations of the institution.
-(ER 8) Р S 63 10.
+(ER 8) P S 63 10.
 The institution maintains a sufficient number of administrators with appropriate preparation and expertise to provide continuity and effective administrative leadership and services that support the institution's mission and purposes.
-(ER 8) Р S 64 11.
+(ER 8) P S 64 11.
 The institution establishes, publishes, and adheres to written personnel policies and procedures that are available for information and review.
 Such policies and procedures are fair and equitably and consistently administered.
-S Р 65 12.
+S P 65 12.
 Through its policies and practices, the institution creates and maintains appropriate programs, practices, and services that support its diverse personnel.
 The institution regularly assesses its record in employment equity and diversity consistent with its mission.
 SH SH 66 13.
 The institution upholds a written code of professional ethics for all of its personnel, including consequences for violation.
 SH SH 67 14.
 The institution plans for and provides all personnel with appropriate opportunities for continued professional development, consistent with the institutional mission and based on evolving pedagogy, technology, and learning needs.
-The institution systematically evaluates professional development programs and uses the results of these evaluations as the basis for improvement. Р S 68
+The institution systematically evaluates professional development programs and uses the results of these evaluations as the basis for improvement.
+P S 68

 15. The institution makes provision for the security and confidentiality of personnel records.
-Each employee has access to his/her personnel records in accordance with law. access to my net personnel records in accordance with law.
+Each employee has access to his/her personnel records in accordance with law.
+S P 69 -- --- --- ----

-B. Physical Resource B. Physical Resources College District all locations wher support services. sures safe and sufficient physical resources at e it offers courses, programs, and learning They are constructed and maintained to ety, security, and a healthful learning and nent.
-S Р 70 upgrades or re facilities, equip assures effectiv plans, acquires or builds, maintains, and places its physical resources, including oment, land, and other assets, in a manner that we utilization and the continuing quality pport its programs and services and achieve S Р 71 resources in su the institution easibility and effectiveness of physical pporting institutional programs and services, plans and evaluates its facilities and a regular basis, taking utilization and other nto account. Р S 72 pital plans support institutional improvement ct projections of the total cost of ownership of nd equipment.
+B. Physical Resources College District 1.
+The institution assures safe and sufficient physical resources at all locations where it offers courses, programs, and learning support services.
+They are constructed and maintained to assure access, safety, security, and a healthful learning and working environment.
+S P 70 2.
+The institution plans, acquires or builds, maintains, and upgrades or replaces its physical resources, including facilities, equipment, land, and other assets, in a manner that assures effective utilization and the continuing quality necessary to support its programs and services and achieve its mission.
+S P 71 3.
+To assure the feasibility and effectiveness of physical resources in supporting institutional programs and services, the institution plans and evaluates its facilities and equipment on a regular basis, taking utilization and other relevant data into account.
+P S 72 4.
+Long-range capital plans support institutional improvement goals and reflect projections of the total cost of ownership of new facilities and equipment.
 SH SH 73